 14:30-15:30pm

-I am contributing my specialist knowledge of narrative-driven place shaping, including community-driven perspectives on design processes in Latin America and other global contexts, to a new publication about the projects of the Colombia Urban Transformation Programme, led by Professor Hubert Klumpner, Chair of Architecture and Urban Design, ETH Zurich.
-I am one of a number of leading experts contributing essays to the design manual and logbook due to published by Architangle, Berlin, in 2023), and taking part in Designing Urban Imaginaries in Colombia, an associated forum at the Fabrica de Cultura, Barranquilla, Colombia.
+Lucy is contributing her specialist knowledge of Colombia, and narrative-driven place shaping, including community-driven perspectives on design processes in Latin America and other global contexts, to a new publication about the projects of the Colombia Urban Transformation Programme, led by Professor Hubert Klumpner, Chair of Architecture and Urban Design, ETH Zurich.
+She is one of a number of leading experts contributing essays to the design manual and logbook due to published by Architangle, Berlin, in 2023), and in August 2022 took part in Designing Urban Imaginaries in Colombia, an associated forum at the Fabrica de Cultura, Barranquilla, Colombia.

 ,